 - ii) Potential participants may present directly to the study team via the website or by the study telephone contact.
 The study team can provide information about joining the trial and guide them through the consent and enrolment process. - iii) A General Practice may be contacted by a potential participant or the practice may contact patients, by text (or by letter), who may match the trial eligibility criteria, through running searches of their database.
+They will then direct patients to the trial enrolment website or seek verbal consent to be contacted by the trial team. - iv) NHS Digital will provide the PRINCIPLE trial with a daily list of contact details from the COVID-19 testing Pillar 2 data, for patients receiving a positive test result for SARS-Co-V2 infection, via a secure transfer system.
+NHS digital will apply an age filter to ensure only the details of those within the age range of the trial are passed on to PRINCIPLE.
+The trial team will make a limited number (maximum of 3) of attempts to telephone, text or email these patients to provide them with information about the trial, to invite them to consider taking part, and to enrol them if they provide full informed consent and are deemed eligible at screening.

-They will then direct patients to the trial enrolment website or seek verbal consent to be contacted by the trial team. - iv) If approved in the UK, section 251 under the General Notice under the Health Service Control of Patient Information Regulations 2002, which applies only in England and Wales, will require NHS Trusts, Local Authorities and others to provide patient information without consent for COVID-19 public health, surveillance and research purposes The notice provides a temporary legal basis to avoid a breach of confidentiality for COVID-19 purposes.
-If REC approval is received, we will ask NHS agencies, including (but not limited to) 'Test and Trace' to provide the trial teams with a list of patients who may meet the trial inclusion criteria, via a secure transfer system.
+Patient details will be provided in accordance with section 251 under the General Notice under the Health Service Control of Patient Information Regulations 2002, which applies only in England and Wales, providing patient information without consent for COVID-19 public health, surveillance and research purposes.
+The notice provides a temporary legal basis to avoid a breach of confidentiality for COVID-19 purposes.